excllent123/deep_learning_research/cuda_install_tips.md

 ### Finally

-Once we finished the installation, we could re-opend lightdm, and do the rest of setting such Torch/Tensorflow/Theano ... etc Good Luck !
+Once we finished the installation, we could re-opend **lightdm**, or simpliy reboot, and then do the rest of things such as install Torch/Tensorflow/Mxnet/OpenCV/....etc.
+Good Luck!